Even though it’s more common to binge-eat when stressed, some people have the opposite reaction due to physical symptoms and other causes.

 “I knew I should eat, but I just couldn’t,” she tells Healthline.
 “The thought of chewing anything put me in a tailspin.
 It was a chore to drink water.”

-Like Black, some people lose their appetite due to the physical sensations associated with anxiety that make the thought of eating unappetizing.
+Like Black, some people lose their appetite as a result of physical symptoms associated with anxiety that make the thought of eating unappetizing.

 Raul Perez-Vazquez, MD, says that some people also lose their appetite due to the increase in cortisol (the stress hormone) that can happen during times of high anxiety.